 Emergency Preparedness:

-Meeting OSHA standards requires a proactive approach to excavation safety, involving regular inspections, training, and documentation.
+Meeting OSHA standards for construction requires a proactive approach to excavation safety, involving regular inspections, training, and documentation.
 Below are strategies to ensure compliance and minimize risks.

 All workers involved in excavation and trenching must receive thorough safety training.
 Training should cover: